RebootJeff/functionalJS/scope/scopeExercises.md

 #[Function Scope Exercises](id:xcredit)

-#####It is your mission to go through the function.js file and change all the `'???'` in such a way that all the tests pass true.
+#####It is your mission to go through the function.js file and change all the `'???'` in such a way that all the tests displayed in SpecRunner.html pass true.

 ###Let's get started...

-Run the  file in a browser.
+Run the SpecRunner.html file in a browser.
 This document shows one passed test and a series of failing tests.

 The **functions.js** folder holds all the failing tests that are being displayed in **SpecRunner.html**.
 You will be editing this file and using the **SpecRunner.html** to check your progress on making these tests pass.
 This is just a javascript file so you can use console.log to help debug and inspect these functions.

 A test block starts with an `it` function.
 The `it` function takes two arguments.
 The first one is a statement describing the rule addressed by the test.
 The second is a function that will either evaluate to true or false using the `expect` function.
-The expect statement (`expect(ACTUAL === 'inner').to.be.true;`) will evaluate if the statement between the parens `ACTUAL === 'inner'` is true.
+The expect statement (`expect(ACTUAL === 'inner').to.be.true;`) will pass if the statement between the parens `ACTUAL === 'inner'` is true.
 You can almost read it like plain English.
 The expect statement below "expects that the variable ACTUAL equals the value 'inner' to be true".

 ####Failing Test Example